9 arrested over alleged plot to plant bombs around Hong Kong | Law-Order

 Hong Kong police on Tuesday said they arrested nine people on suspicion of engaging in terrorist activity, after uncovering an attempt to make explosives and plant bombs across the city.

-The arrests come amid a politically divisive time in Hong Kong, two years after months of massive anti-government protests rocked the city.
-Last week, a Hong Kong man stabbed a police officer with a knife, before killing himself.
+The arrests come amid a politically divisive time in Hong Kong, two years after months of massive pro-democracy protests rocked the semiautonomous Chinese city.
+The arrests come a year after Beijing imposed a harsh new security law on the former British colony.

 Of the nine arrested, six are secondary school students.
 The group was attempting to make the explosive triacetone triperoxide (TATP) in a homemade laboratory in a hostel, police said.